-As per the US trademark laws you will be asked to have a U.S.-licensed attorney who will present your application in case if you are not located in the region.
+As per the US trademark laws you will be asked to have a U.S.-licensed attorney who will present your application in case you are not located in the region.
 Your attorney will handle your legal matters.

 How do I find a U.S.-licensed trademark attorney?

 You can check the American Bar Association’s Consumer’s Guide to Legal Help to get connected to a legal US attorney.
-Apart from this, there are several private firms that provide expert services to register trademark online to make things simpler for you.
+Apart from this, there are several private firms that provide expert services to register trademarks online to make things simpler for you.

 When can I use the trademark symbols TM, SM, and ®?

 You can only use the symbol (R) if you have registered your trademark.
-The other two symbols TM and SM are used in the case the owner is trying to refer goods and services respectively, whether he has registered the mark or not.
+The other two symbols TM and SM are used in the case the owner is trying to refer to goods and services respectively, whether he has registered the mark or not.